 But I think that journalistic hunger for "a number" has resulted in some very rough numbers with a lot of weaknesses being adopted as a fact in the debates.
 They're not facts, they're very rough guesses, and they shouldn't have been used as a selling point for this plan without at least some investigation of how reliable they were.
 Moreover, I know that the people arguing with the study understand the problems, because they suddenly rediscovered them in regards to the data on deaths before and after age 65.
-A lot of people are arguing that we should ignore the aggregate data on Medicare mortality statistics in favor of Card's paper on the discontinuity between health outcomes for ER admits who are just under 65, and those just over, or some other more targeted work.
+A lot of people are arguing that we should ignore the aggregate data on Medicare mortality statistics in favor of Card's paper on the discontinuity between health outcomes for ER admits who are just under 65, and those just over.

 If you want to see the argument only in maximalist terms, I'd like to see some of the people who have pushed my argument to its maximalist conclusion endorse some maximalist propositions of their own.
 If you've used the 20,000 or 45,000 figures regularly, approvingly cited the Himmelstein et. al. bankruptcy data, and stated as a fact that the health care bill will reduce deficits because the CBO said so, you should have no trouble signing on to the following propositions: